Mr-Nelson/Soda_machine/README.md

-# Soda_machine
+# SodaMachineDebugging
-Work on intermediate debugging
+Python debugging project for students to learn how to debug an existing codebase.